 Anxiety may cause Panic Attacks.
 A Panic Attack, a specific entity of Anxiety, has its own set of characteristics.
 People feel like they can’t breathe, often comparing the feeling to an elephant is on their chest.
 In the middle of a Panic Attack, people often believe they are having a heart attack, and feel as if they are going to die.
 Regardless of the severity of anxiety, even when Panic Attacks are involved, I can help.

-In therapy, I use a ten point list of techniques that lower anxiety, and can lessen or dissipate Panic Attacks.
+In counseling, I use a ten point list of techniques that lower anxiety, and can lessen or dissipate Panic Attacks.
 We work on techniques that stop repetitive thoughts.
 We work on breathing techniques and relaxation exercises.
 When confronting anxiety, perspective change becomes necessary, and fears are faced directly.
 Learning what is in our control, and what is not, is very effective.
 We use known strategies that help people lower baseline stress levels that directly effect anxiety.
 Anxiety is manageable.
-Let’s get started today.
+Let’s get started with your counseling today.